objektwerks/pool.balance.z/README.md

 >As of 2023.5.16, App will not start: **java.lang.RuntimeException: No main class detected**.
 Adding a main
 >method does not help.

->Consequently, the current integration test will not pass, which can be rewritten to use the handler.
+>Consequently, the current integration test will not pass, which can be rewritten to directly invoke the handler.

 ZIO Quill
 ---------